trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Part 4: Optimize the kernel

-Because the kernel is deployed on Tezos level 1, it must be efficient with space and processing power.
+The kernel must be efficient with space and processing power because there is a size limit for kernels.
-In particular, the size of the kernel needs to be smaller than the manager operation size limit.

-{% comment %}
-TODO what is the manager operation size limit?
-{% /comment %}
+In these steps, you optimize the kernel:

 1. Run this command to print the current size of the kernel: